:

 |

-Quotes - Repeat Offender (The American People) "In my line of work you gotta keep repeating things over and over and over again for the truth to sink in, to kinda catapult the propaganda." - Dubya, May 24, 2005
+Quotes - Repeat Offender (The 2nd Holy Grail) "In my line of work you gotta keep repeating things over and over and over again for the truth to sink in, to kinda catapult the propaganda." - Dubya, May 24, 2005

 This repeat offense features Dubya confusing the terms "income" and "payroll tax" in explaining his proposed Social Security privatization scheme.
 This transition from explaining that his plan proposes to allow people to invest 4% of their income (i.e. nearly one-third of the 12.4% of their income which currently goes into the Social Security system), to saying 4% of their payroll taxes, which is wholly inaccurate and misleading, somehow strikes me as something more than an unintentional misstatement.